BABrandes/Observables/README.md

 # When an observable is no longer needed in the network
 obs1.detach()

-# This creates a new HookNexus for obs1
+# This creates a new Nexus for obs1
-# Other observables remain connected through their shared HookNexus
+# Other observables remain connected through their shared Nexus
 ```

 ## 🚀 **Get Started**